At-Bristol/DEV0028-Web-apps-with-js/README.md

-# DEV0028-Web Apps with Javascript
+# Web Apps with Javascript

 This repo cotains all the code to go alongside the sessions we've been doing in work.
 It will get updated as I create the lessons!
 You can use it for resference or to see what's coming up